Tyler Center Fellowship for Global Studies

 - Co-Curricular Record: Recognition of some research-activities on your co-curricular record.

 - Conference travel funding: By participating in Tyler Center Fellowship, you are eligible to apply for URH's conference travel funding.
-Please reach out to your college for more information.
+Student travel funding for the 2025-2026 academic year is currently unavailable.

 - Interdisciplinary research topic: